 ✔ Don’t miss out on sales because you were out of stock

 Especially in the beginning, stocking can be a major challenge for store owners.
 If you’re holding inventory, you’ll most likely wind up with too few of some items and too many of others.
 Even if you’re drop shipping, your supplier may run into stock issues on popular items.
 An easy way to manage inventory shortages without losing sales is to spend 5 minutes to set up BackInStock and notify customers when an item they wanted is available.
-You can even try it free for 30 days.
+You can even try it free.

 ✔ Make a list of goals and keep putting in the time